-We are an established industry leader in facilitating 1031 exchange transactions.
-Our experienced team has a proven track-record of guiding clients successfully through the delicate and nuanced 1031 exchange transaction process.
+We are an industry leader in facilitating 1031 exchange transactions.
+Our experienced team has a proven track-record of successfully guiding clients through the delicate and nuanced 1031 exchange transaction process.

 An exchange is rarely a swap of properties between two parties.
 1031 Exchanges are not really exchanges in the context of a two-party barter.
 A properly structured 1031 ‘LIKE-KIND’ EXCHANGE allows an investor to sell a property, to reinvest the proceeds in a new property and to defer all capital gain taxes.

 IRS Section 1031 (a)(1) states: “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”